 It’s tough to top Jeopardy’s Alex Trebek announcing your pick, although the Ottawa Senators hope that the players they choose end up being an even bigger deal.

 The Senators headed into the 2020 NHL Draft with interesting options at picks three and five, and now we know how they handled them.
-The Senators selected Tim Stuetzle with the third pick, then turned around to grab Jake Sanderson with the fifth.
+The Senators selected Tim Stutzle with the third pick, then turned around to grab Jake Sanderson with the fifth.

 (Too bad there wasn’t some “Celebrity Jeopardy” Trebek parody action for the Senators at the NHL Draft, SNL-style.
 OK, maybe I’m getting greedy.)